 Most metazoan pre-mRNAs contain multiple exons that are precisely joined during splicing.
-Remarkable progress has been made toward understanding the biochemistry of intron removal (30), however, many questions remain regarding the initial events of spliceosome assembly.
-Conserved sequences at the intron/exon borders (splice sites) are required for splicing but these sequences do not contain sufficient information to distinguish bona fide splice sites from cryptic splice sites of similar sequence found in introns and exons.
-How the authentic splice sites are initially recognized, cryptic splice sites are ignored, and exons are contiguously joined without exon skipping remain unknown (reviewed in 3).
+Remarkable progress toward understanding the biochemistry of intron removal has been made (30); however, many questions regarding the initial events of spliceosome assembly remain.
+Conserved sequences at the intron/exon borders (splice sites) are required for splicing, but these sequences do not contain sufficient information to distinguish bona fide splice sites from cryptic splice sites of similar sequence found in introns and exons.
+How the authentic splice sites are initially recognized, how cryptic splice sites are ignored, and how exons are contiguously joined without exon skipping remain essentially unknown (reviewed in reference 3).

 Recent evidence suggests that exons are defined early in the splicing reaction by factors that bind to the splice sites and communicate across the exon (2).
-Cooperative interactions of a large number of factors that bind to multiple cis elements may compensate for the lack of information content in individual splicing elements (33).
+Cooperative interactions of a large number of factors that bind to multiple cis elements may compensate for the lack of information in individual splicing elements (33).
 Some exons are defined by auxiliary elements in addition to the splice sites.
-For example, intronic elements have been found associated with exons that are unusually small and/or alternatively spliced (4, 6, 9, 19, 25, 35, 37).
-Some of these elements are associated with cell specific splicing while others appear to be ubiquitously recognized.
-Auxiliary splicing elements have also been identified within exons (1, 5, 11, 17, 20, 22, 36, 38, 40, 47, 49, 51, 52).
-Most of these exonic splicing enhancers are purine-rich, however, non-purine rich enhancers have also been described (15, 39, 47, 48).
+For example, intronic elements have been found to be associated with exons that are unusually small and/or alternatively spliced (4, 6, 9, 19, 25, 35, 37).
+Some of these elements are associated with cell-specific splicing, while others appear to be ubiquitously recognized.
+Auxiliary splicing elements have also been identified within exons (1, 5, 11, 17, 20, 22, 36, 38, 40, 46, 48, 50, 51).
+Most of these exonic splicing enhancers are purine rich; however, nonpurine-rich enhancers have also been described (15, 39, 46, 47).

 Activation of purine-rich exonic splicing enhancers requires binding of SR proteins, a conserved family of essential splicing factors (22, 32, 39, 40).
-Differences in substrate specificity among SR protein family members have been revealed by SELEX analysis and have been demonstrated directly by RNA binding and in vitro splicing assays (reviewed in 16, 29).
+Differences in substrate specificity among SR protein family members have been revealed by SELEX analysis and have been demonstrated directly by RNA binding and in vitro splicing assays (reviewed in references 16 and 29).
 For example, we demonstrated that a subset of SR proteins bound and activated the purine-rich splicing enhancer in cardiac troponin T (cTNT) exon 5 (32).
-Protein-protein interactions between SR proteins and other splicing factors are proposed to contribute to the cooperative assembly of early splicing complexes (2, 29, 33).
+Protein-protein interactions between the Arg-Ser domains of SR proteins and other splicing factors are likely to contribute to the cooperative assembly of early splicing complexes (2, 29, 33).

-One of the best characterized exonic splicing enhancers is in the fourth exon of the Drosophila doublesex gene (reviewed in 34).
-This enhancer contains six copies of a 13 base pair sequence (the dsx repeat) and a purine-rich element (PRE) located between the fifth and sixth repeats.
-In contrast to the splicing enhancers identified in vertebrate exons which appear to be ubiquitously recognized, the dsx enhancer promotes female specific splicing of exon 4 (34).
-RNA:protein and protein:protein interactions between the dsx repeats and two Drosophila SR-like proteins, Tra2 and Tra, recruit essential SR proteins into a complex that promotes dsx enhancer activity in HeLa nuclear extracts (18, 26, 27, 44, 45).
+One of the best-characterized exonic splicing enhancers is in the fourth exon of the Drosophila doublesex (dsx) gene (reviewed in reference 34).
+This enhancer contains six copies of a 13-bp sequence (the dsx repeat) and a purine-rich element located between the fifth and sixth repeats.
+In contrast to the splicing enhancers identified in vertebrate exons which appear to be ubiquitously recognized, the dsx enhancer promotes female-specific splicing of exon 4 (34).
+RNA-protein and protein-protein interactions between the dsx repeats and two Drosophila SR-like proteins, Tra2 and Tra, recruit essential SR proteins into a complex that promotes dsx enhancer activity in HeLa cell nuclear extracts (18, 26, 27, 44, 45).

 The prevalence of exonic splicing enhancers is unknown.
-Most enhancers have been found in exons that are associated with an alternative splicing event, either within an alternative exon or an adjacent constitutive exon.
-The association of enhancers with alternative splicing may reflect a mechanistic link: alternative splicing generally requires weak splice sites to allow regulated use and enhancers would ensure that these signals are not completely ignored.
+Most enhancers have been found in exons that are associated with an alternative splicing event, within either an alternative exon or an adjacent constitutive exon.
+The association of enhancers with alternative splicing may reflect a mechanistic link: alternative splicing generally requires weak splice sites to allow regulated usage, and enhancers would ensure that these signals are not completely ignored.
 Alternatively, this association may reflect the bias towards investigations of alternatively spliced exons.
 It is possible that splicing enhancers are common among both constitutive and alternative exons.